parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

   }
 }</code></pre>

-**Automating Phase-Based View Schedule Creation for Revit Projects**
+**Automating Phase-Based View Schedule Creation for Revit Projects**:
 You can also use the Revit API to automate the creation of view schedules for different project phases.
 Instead of manually creating schedules for each phase, the API can automate this process, linking each schedule to the correct phase and organizing the data properly.
 This saves time and ensures accuracy across all phases of the project.